frictionlessdata/datapackage/content/docs/standard/table-schema.md

 If present, it `MUST` be a non-empty json array of objects, each of which `MUST` have the properties "title" and "path".

 The "title" properties give a human-readable title to the source, and MUST be a non empty string.
-The "path" properties are the link
+The "path" properties are the link to the resources, and MUST be a fully qualified URL as described in [RFC 1738](https://www.ietf.org/rfc/rfc1738.txt).

 #### `keywords`